 Twenty minutes outside of Warrnambool is Tower Hill Wildlife Reserve.
 Set inside the remnants of a volcanic eruption, the reserve features a number of easy walks through wetlands and bush.

-Tower Hill is a great place to close to a variety of wildlife, particularly kangaroos, wallabies, koalas and emus.
+Tower Hill is a great place to get close to a variety of local wildlife, particularly kangaroos, wallabies, koalas and emus.

 Tower Hill is also rich in Aboriginal history.
 Indigenous guides lead daily bushwalks through the reserve that detail the Aboriginal history and their strong cultural connection with the area.